icinganalysis/icinganalysis.github.io/content/ads4.md

 in the meteorological variables.
 >![Figure 3-19](images/ads4/Figure3-19.png)

-In many situations, "engineering judgement" would have to be applied to find the "average value assumed" of the disparate values shown above.
+In many situations, "engineering judgement" would have to be applied to find the "average value assumed" of disparate values like those shown above.

 >The water catch rate (Mw) is obtained by dividing the water catch (Wm) by the heated area per foot of span for each spanwise position (see Section 2 and